javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 In such languages, once the value is stored "in the box" -- it's there forever.
 If we need to store something else -- the language forces to create a new box (declare a new variable), we can't reuse the old one.

 Though it may seem a little bit odd at first sight, these languages are quite capable of serious development.
-More than that, there are areas like parallel computations where this limitation infers certain benefits.
+More than that, there are areas like parallel computations where this limitation confers certain benefits.
 Studying of such a language (even if not planning to use it soon) is recommended to broaden the mind.
 ```

 ## Variable naming [#variable-naming]